sammieboy97/sammieboy97.github.io/_posts/2020-11-18-simple-factory-pattern.md

 ----

 <h4>Ok.
 So how does it actually work? </h4>
   Let's take an example of ordering a Pizza.
-The software takes type of the pizza and input and gets the respective pizza as output. <br>
+The software takes type of the pizza as input and returns the respective pizza as output. <br>
   Consider there are two types of pizzas.
   <ul>
     <li> Pepperoni Pizza </li>